-Why We Recommend You Vote for Proposal 3:
+Why We Recommend That You Vote for Proposal 3:

-The A&R 2017 LTIP authorizes the Compensation Committee to provide cash awards and equity-based compensation in the form of stock options, stock appreciation rights ("SARs"), restricted stock, Restricted Stock Units, performance awards, phantom stock, stock bonuses and dividend equivalents for the purpose of providing our employees, directors and consultants (and those of our subsidiaries) incentives and rewards for service or performance.
-Some of the key features of the A&R 2017 LTIP that reflect our commitment to effective management of equity and incentive compensation are set forth below in this subsection.
+The A&R 2024 LTIP authorizes the Compensation Committee to provide cash awards and equity-based compensation in the form of stock options, stock appreciation rights ("SARs"), restricted stock, restricted stock units, performance awards, phantom stock, stock bonuses and dividend equivalents for the purpose of providing our directors and the employees and consultants of the Company and its subsidiaries incentives and rewards for service and/or performance.
+Some of the key features of the 2020 Plan and the A&R 2024 LTIP that reflect our commitment to effective management of equity and incentive compensation are set forth below in this subsection.

-We believe our future success depends in part on our ability to attract, motivate and retain high quality employees, directors, and consultants and that the ability to provide equity-based and incentive-based awards under the A&R 2017 LTIP is critical to achieving this success.
+We believe our future success depends in part on our ability to attract, motivate and retain high quality employees, directors, and consultants and that the ability to provide equity-based and incentive-based awards under the A&R 2024 LTIP is critical to achieving this success.
 We believe we would be at a severe competitive disadvantage if we could not use stock-based awards to recruit and compensate our officers, other employees and directors.

 The use of our stock as part of our compensation program is also important to our continued success because we believe it fosters a pay-for-performance culture that is an important element of our overall compensation philosophy.
-We believe that equity compensation motivates employees to create stockholder value because the value employees realize from equity compensation is based on our stock price performance.
-Equity compensation also aligns the compensation interests of our employees with the investment interests of our stockholders and promotes a focus on long-term value creation because our equity compensation awards can be subject to vesting and/or performance criteria.
+We believe that equity compensation motivates employees to create shareholder value because the value employees realize from equity compensation is based on our stock price performance.
+Equity compensation also aligns the compensation interests of our employees with the investment interests of our shareholders and promotes a focus on long-term value creation because our equity compensation awards can be subject to vesting and/or performance criteria.

-As of March 2, 2020, 565,170 shares remained available for issuance under the LTIP (based on share counting mechanics under the LTIP and assuming all outstanding performance shares are settled at target levels) (but decreased to 426,925 shares assuming all outstanding performance shares are settled at maximum levels).
-Additionally, we currently anticipate granting about \$5.7 million in employee equity awards between the date of this Proxy Statement and March 31, 2020.
-If the A&R 2017 LTIP is not approved, we may be compelled to increase significantly the cash component of our employee and director compensation, which may not necessarily align employee and director compensation interests of our stockholders.
+As of February 29, 2024, 560,103 shares remained available for issuance under the 2020 Plan (based on share counting mechanics under the 2020 Plan and assuming all outstanding performance shares are settled at target levels) (but decreased to 500,985 shares assuming all outstanding performance shares are settled at maximum levels).
+Additionally, we currently anticipate granting about \$12.9 million in employee equity awards under the 2020 Plan between the date of this Proxy Statement and March 31, 2024.
+If the A&R 2024 LTIP is not approved, we may be compelled to significantly increase the cash component of our employee and director compensation, which may not necessarily align employee and director compensation interests with the investment interests of our shareholders.
 Replacing equity awards with cash would also increase cash compensation expense and use cash that might be better utilized.

-The following includes aggregated information regarding the overhang and dilution associated with the LTIP and the potential stockholder dilution that would result if our proposed additional 1,000,000 share allocation is approved.
-The information is as of March 2, 2020.
-As of that date, there were 16,657,072 shares of our common stock outstanding (and of this amount, 28,834 shares (0.2% of our outstanding shares) were represented by unvested restricted stock awards):
+The following includes aggregated information regarding our view of the overhang and dilution associated with the 2017 Plan and the 2020 Plan and the potential shareholder dilution that would result if the A&R 2024 LTIP is approved.
+The information is as of February 29, 2024.
+As of that date, there were 16,739,341 shares of our common stock outstanding:

-Under the LTIP:
+Under the 2017 Plan and 2020 Plan: